On the powerful values of polynomials over number fields: Introduction and main results

 \end{thm}

-We note that the integer $M$ given by this theorem depends only on the integers $r$ and $s$, but it is independent of the sequence $\B$ and its subset $\B_M.$ In contrast, the proof of \ref{mainpol1} shows that the constants $C_0$ and $C_1$ depend on $b_i \in \B_M$, the integers $r$ and $s$, and the basic quantities of the number field $k$.
-In particular, the constant $C_1$ is a positive number if $k=\Q$ and goes to the infinity when the degree of $k$ tents to the infinity.
+We remark that the number $M$ given by this theorem depends only on the integers $r$ an $s$, but it is independent of the sequence $\B$ and its subset $\B_M.$ In contrast, the proof of Theorem \ref{mainpol1}, which is similar to \cite[Thm.
+2.1]{Pasten2013}, shows that $C_0$ and $C_1$ depend on $b_i \in \B_M$, the integers $r$, $s$, and basic quantities of the number field $k$.
+We remark that the number $M$ in Theorem \ref{mainpol1} is smaller than one given in \cite[Thm.
+2.1]{Pasten2013}.
+For, we used a different estimation of the height of logarithmic discriminate of $k$.
+Our result also provides a lower and an upper bound for the set under study, which is not provided in \cite{Pasten2013}.